balagabalakrishna/Blink_sales_analysis/README.md

 # Blink Sales Analysis Project
  ## Overview

-This project focuses on analyzing and visualizing sales data for Blink, leveraging a combination of data cleaning, transformation, and interactive dashboards to provide actionable business insights.
+The Blink Sales Analysis Project focuses on analyzing and visualizing sales data to derive actionable business insights.
+The project emphasizes data cleaning, transformation, and the development of interactive dashboards for effective decision-making.
  ## Key Features

 Data Cleaning & Transformation

-Processed large datasets using Excel to ensure data quality, accuracy, and consistency for reliable analysis.
+Cleaned and transformed large datasets using Excel to ensure data accuracy, consistency, and reliability.

+Prepared datasets for analysis by handling missing values, duplicates, and formatting issues.

 Streamlit Dashboard

-Developed and deployed an interactive Streamlit dashboard that offers a comprehensive executive summary including:
+Developed and deployed an interactive Streamlit dashboard using Python.

+Provided a comprehensive executive summary, including:

-Order volume trends
+Order volume analysis

 Customer health metrics

-Delivery performance statistics
+Delivery performance insights

 Average product ratings

 Top-selling product categories

+Power BI Report (Learning Prototype)

+Designed and developed a Power BI report as a learning prototype using a separate dataset of over 8,000 records.

+Utilized Excel for data cleaning before visualization.

+Created interactive visuals to analyze:

+Category-wise sales performance

+Customer behavior and segmentation

+Delivery-related insights

 Interactive Visualizations

-Created dynamic data visualizations using both Power BI and Streamlit to showcase:
+Built dynamic and interactive dashboards using Power BI and Streamlit to clearly communicate insights and trends.

-Category-wise sales performance

-Customer segmentation and behavior

-Delivery insights to optimize operations
+Enabled easy exploration of sales and operational data for business analysis.
  ## Technologies Used

 Python (Streamlit, pandas)